 If you are a college-bound 11th-grade student (graduating class of 2021) and have a minimum 3.2/4.0 (standard) or 4.0/5.0 (weighted) or 88/100 GPA or 8.8/10 GPA, with firm intentions of going to college, then you qualify for admission.

 - Applying is just the first step.
 You can download an application by clicking here or you can apply online here.

-- Once we receive the application, verification of your grades and the application processing fee of $20, you will get notification of admission to the CWS.
-From there you will work with an NHI representative to make arrangements for tuition and to complete other release forms and travel information.
+- Once we receive the application, verification of your grades, and the $20 application fee, you will get notification of admission to the CWS.
+From there you will work with an NHI representative to make arrangements for tuition, complete the parent release forms, and set you up on our digital platform.

 - Next summer you will be invited to participate in an online webinar, receive pre-conference reading materials, briefing book, and guidance on how to prepare for the CWS.

 The CWS is NHI’s capstone leadership development experience.
 With a history since 1991, the CWS has a strong reputation among hundreds of parents, colleges, and high schools as accelerating student preparedness for college.
-Depending on the region of the country and university host, the CWS is estimated at a rate of $1,200 per student and well worth it.
-The good news is that your expected family/school contribution is only $625, which includes a $20 application fee and $150 deposit.
+Depending on the region of the country and university host, the CWS is estimated at a rate of over $1,350 per student and well worth it.
+The good news is that your expected family/school contribution is only $715, plus a $20 application fee.
 How is this program so affordable, when other programs charge as much as $2,000 for a week?

 If you qualify for admission, our university partners underwrite a large portion of the costs before you even apply.
 We also have an annual team of investors and volunteers who contribute resources and donate their time.
 Together these resources help make the NHI tuition more accessible to families and school entities.
 In addition, applying early gives you more time to find resources for transportation.
 Space is limited, so stake your claim early with an upfront tuition payment or work with our team on another option.